ctnava/rxtechnotes/5_settings.md

 > 🔐 All phone conversations involving patient information must comply with **HIPAA (1996)** privacy standards.
 > ✅ Use at least two patient identifiers to confirm their identity.
+> 💌 Some large pharmacies send text messages to patients to communicate updates on prescriptions and their status.
+This information may also be available through their official smartphone apps.

 ##### 🛒 In-Store Counters